emtee40/userscripts-izzy/yt2invidio.md

     {"r":"(invidio\\.us/watch.+?v=|v/)([a-z0-9_-]+)", "s":"https://invidio.us/vi/$2/mqdefault.jpg"}

 Additionally, since version 1.1.0 (2019-09-05) also rewrites Twitter links to Nitter.Net.
-Reasoning is the same – and Nitter is to Twitter what Invidi.us is to YouTube.
+Reasoning is the same – and Nitter is to Twitter what Invidio.us is to YouTube.